Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Anisotropic oscillator with Rosochatius terms

 The additional, real integral is given by \beq \Re(\Psi)= \Re (\Delta_1^{n_2} \bar{\Delta}_2^{n_1}), \eeq where $\Re(z)$ denotes the real part of $z\in \mathbb{C}$.

 \vs

 We can obtain a second Haantjes algebra in the following way.
 First, we shall consider the family of operators of the form

 which are Haantjes operators for any choice of the three arbitrary functions $m_{d}$, $m_{21}$, $m_{32}$ of $(x,y,p_x,p_y)$.
-This family generalizes (up to a transposition of coordinates with momenta) the form of the two Haantjes operators admitted by the Post-Winternitz system
+This family generalizes (up to a transposition of coordinates with momenta) the form of two Haantjes generators admitted by the Post-Winternitz system \cite{TT2019prepr}

 Notice that the operators of the form \eqref{eq:LPW} generically are non-semisimple ones.
 We shall show that the class \eqref{eq:LPW} also contains the explicit form of the specific Haantjes operator related to the integral of motion \eqref{eq:ReQ}.